trrapp12-ironyard/ice-cream/README.md

 ---

 - [x] Initiative.
-  * This began as an assignment from Iron Yard coding camp.
+  * This project has gone through three distinctive versions.
+The first version was the most basic, day-one introductory assignment from Iron Yard coding camp.
+All it required were:

-  * The original project required the use of html tables to create tabular data.
-I completed the project, then came back to see if I could challenge myself.
-So I refactored the code to:
- - [x] create a JavaScript object with the name and the individual data for each object
- - [x] create a JavaScript function that pulled in the information, sorted it alphabetically, built a table, and then displayed the information in it's own cells.

-### The original requirements for this project were:
----

 - [x] Build a homepage for your local ice cream shop.
 - [x] Initialize and push/pull to a GitHub repository.
 - [x] Regular commits and use proper semantic HTML tags.